KumaranS29/Talk2Trade_-Digital-Catalog-Creation-Maintenance-Agent_HackFinity/replit.md

-# Audio Transcription App
+# Audio Transcription & Translation App

 ## Overview

-This is a full-stack audio transcription application built with React (frontend) and Express.js (backend).
-The app allows users to record audio, upload audio files, and get transcriptions using OpenAI's Whisper API.
+This is a full-stack audio transcription and translation application built with React (frontend) and Express.js (backend).
+The app allows users to record audio in local languages (Tamil, Hindi, Telugu, etc.), get transcriptions using AssemblyAI, and translate the results to English using Google Translate.
 It features a modern UI built with shadcn/ui components and TailwindCSS.

 ## User Preferences